chalabaj/Snafu/README.md

 The code was tested on Linux/Debian 4.7.2-5 platform with Anaconda 3.6 package.
 Python ver 3.5 and newer should work.

-1) Set up environment, i.e.  set an envir. variable **SNAFU_DIR**  in .bashrc or before launching the code by:
+1) Set up environment, i.e.  set an envir. variable SNAFU_DIR in .bashrc or before launching the code by:
 <code>
 export SNAFU_DIR="path/to/snafu/dir"
 </code>

 2) ABINITIO folder should contain one of the script from INTERFACES folder, depending on the ab initio code you use:
+Currently fully working:
-Currently fully working is CASSCF in MOLPRO
+CASSCF in MOLPRO (2015.1)
-BOMD with MP2 in Gaussian
-ORCA: tddft -  working
+ORCA(4.0.1): tddft -  working
-Gaussian09: tdddft - working (thresh needs to be set otherwise some tddft vectors might not fully converge
+GAUSSIAN 09: tdddft - working (thresh needs to be set otherwise some tddft vectors might not fully converge
+BOMD:  MP2 in gaussian or MOLPRO

 TODO: EOM-IP, EOM-EA in QCHEM/ORCA,
 It is straight forward to implement a new ab initio as at each step, the code reads gradients.dat file in the running directory with a structure:
 energy-gs